 Spring is a great time to start getting out and about again, to start mowing the lawn and sorting out the garden.
 But how much do we actually know about this bright and breezy season on the whole?
-Let’s take a look at a few interesting facts about Spring…
+Let’s take a look at these fun facts about spring…

 Spring can also be amazingly wet.
 You’ve likely heard of the phenomenon of ‘April showers’!
 This is no clearer a phenomenon than in the UK!
 The wettest spring on record in the UK came to pass in 1947, as around 332mm of rainfall was recorded.

 3. Not all flowers love Spring.

 It’s likely you’d imagine spring to start seeing pollen emerging in the atmosphere.
 However, this actually won’t occur in the UK until around June or July in some cases.
 The fact is, different flora will release pollen at different times of year.
 Unfortunately, you’re at risk of developing hay fever at any time.

 4. Spring is very different worldwide.